rehierl/node-tree-outliner/1-basics/2-1-hierarchy-of-seqs.md

 Note that a root sequence is no strict subsequence to any sequence, including itself.

+Note that a strict hierarchy is also a simple hierarchy.

 ```
 |-A------------------------------------------------|
 |    |-B-------------------------|    |-E--------| |